Qatar urges Israel and Hamas to make hostage deal

 Al-Ansari declined to comment on the specifics of hostage negotiations but said the Gulf state remained “hopeful” for further releases as it mediates with Hamas and Israel.

-The wealthy Gulf emirate, which hosts the largest US military base in the Middle East, also hosts Hamas’s political office and is the main residence of the Ismail Haniyeh.
+The wealthy Gulf emirate, which hosts the largest US military base in the Middle East, also hosts Hamas’s political office and is the main residence of the self-exiled leader Ismail Haniyeh.

 It has used its channels with Hamas, established with US blessing, to play a lead role in the release of four of the hostages so far.